top of page

 Solution:

-Secure plates, better portioning, and feeding tools sized for small hands.
+Secure plates, better portioning, and feeding tools sized for small hands can help.

 Problem: Products Breaking or Warping